 The main shooting of the film took place in Skopelos: the wedding chapel is Agios Ioannis in Kastri, and the beach is in Kastani.

-The Mamma Mia in Skiathos was filmed in the old port next to the picturesque Bourtzi (the scene with the boat at the beginning of the film).
-The third location is in Pelion, in Damouchari’s tiny port village and this is where Meryl Streep makes the dive from the platform, while all the ladies sing with her the ‘Dancing Queen’ while walking down the steps.
+Mamma Mia in Skiathos was filmed in the old port next to the picturesque Bourtzi (the scene with the boat at the beginning of the film).
+The third location is in Pelion, in Damouchari’s tiny port village and this is where Meryl Streep dives from the platform, while all the ladies sing with her the ‘Dancing Queen’ while walking down the steps.

 What to Wear in Greece in May

-The 2021 Athens May highest temperatures, varied between 22.8 and 33.2 C and the lowest between 11 and 18 C. For this kind of weather, you need to pack a smart combination of summer (t-shirts and shorts) and warmer clothes for the cooler nights or for a sudden change of weather.
+May’s highest temperatures vary between 22.8 and 30.2 C and the lowest between 11 and 18 C. For this kind of weather, you need to pack a smart combination of summer (t-shirts and shorts) and warmer clothes for cooler nights or for a sudden change of weather.

 Read my Detailed Packing List for Greece here